astral-fate/operating-system-main-memory-/README.md

 Forward mapped scheme The actress translation method for the architecture of which the logical addresses are divided into a page number considering of 20 bits in the page office consisting of 12 bit the forward mad scheme addresses translation works from the outer page table inward.

-Page Table Is One ApproachForHandlingAddressesSpacesLargerThan32Bits
+Page Table Is One Approach For Handling Addresses Spaces Larger than 32 Bits

 Invented page table is a solution to solve the drawbacks problem

-Sullair 64-bit with you pretty system are tightly integrated low overheads virtual memory that is running on SPARC cpu
+Sollair 64-bit with you pretty system are tightly integrated low overheads virtual memory that is running on SPARC cpu

 Translation look up walk is a functionality found in many modern cpus, that copies the entry of TSB into the translation look up buffer